knlrvr/kanelariviere-new/posts/my-journey.md

 Shortly after falling down this rabbit hole, I started college again.
 I don't think college is absolutely necessary to be successful in this field, but it's something that I wanted to see through.
 Thankfully, I didn't put college off for *too* long.
 I just took some small breaks that let me breathe and realign, so a lot of what I learned stayed with me.

 The unfortunate reality is that, without a degree, finding a job is going to be an uphill battle.
-It's not impossible, but you will have to better than everyone else.
+It's not impossible, but you will have to be  better than everyone else.

 ###### Lesson: Find something that excites you and see it through.
 It might take some trial and error, but once you've found it, you'll know.
 I spent so long thinking I was too good for HTML, and it's exactly what sent me down the path I'm on now.
 Maybe go to college, too.